BLOG

 Trying to file your tax return manually can be overwhelming.
 CoinLedger can help simplify the process.

-With CoinLedger, you can automatically import transactions from Coinbase, Gemini, Kraken, and dozens more.
+With CoinLedger, you can automatically import transactions from exchanges like Coinbase and blockchains like Ethereum.
 Once you’re done, you can generate completed tax forms like Form 8949 with the click of a button.

 Get started with a free preview report today.